Gå til indhold

-About the Centre for Marine Restoration
+About the Center for Marine Restoration

-As a contribution to the national effort on marine nature restoration and natural solutions that contribute to the improvement of the seas and fiords, the centre wants to provide scientifically and professionally supported advice.
+As a contribution to the national effort on marine nature restoration and natural solutions that contribute to the improvement of the seas and fiords, the center wants to provide scientifically and professionally supported advice.

 The Challenge

 Denmark’s greatest contribution to the planet’s biodiversity is its low-water, coastal ecosystems.
-Despite centuries of hard work to improve water quality and the coastal marine environment, the ecological status of these ecosystems remains unsatisfying.
+Despite centuries of hard work to improve water quality and the coastal marine environment, the ecological status of these ecosystems remains unsatisfactory.
 Even the protected natural habitats hold an unfavourable conservation status.

 We recognise that it is no longer enough to reduce nutrient admissions to improve nature and environmental conditions.
-In many cases, active restoration is a necessary supplement when recreating the lost habitats and securing the valuable ecosystem services the sea provides, which, in turn, contributes to a robust marine habitat (Orth et al. 2020).
+In many cases, active restoration is a necessary supplement when recreating the lost habitats and securing the valuable ecosystem services the sea provides, which, in turn, contributes to robust marine habitats (Orth et al. 2020).

-The Centre’s Objectives
+The Center’s Objectives

-- Improved environment and state of nature
+• Improved environmental conditions and state of nature

-- Greater biodiversity
+• Greater biodiversity

-- Carbon storage
+• Carbon storage

-- Immobilizing nutrients
+• Immobilizing nutrients

-- Fishery and natural coastal protection in Danish waters
+• Fishery and natural coastal protection in Danish waters

 Holistic Thinking